 Subscriptions are needed when you need to bill your customers repeatedly for a service, and in some cases for products.

 Let’s say you run a premium subscription-based site where registered members can download tutorials.
 On your website, users select yearly, monthly, or weekly payment plans.
-Woocommerce subscription plugins enable you to create these plans and automatically bill your clients at the end of each person’s cycle.
+Woocommerce subscription plugins enable you to create these plans and automatically bill your clients for subscription product at the end of each person’s cycle.

 Long story short: if your business model requires billing your customers at regular intervals you need to activate Woocommerce Subscription.

-Below are the best five Woocommerce plugins to manage recurring billing on your website.
+Below are the best five Woocommerce plugins to manage recurring billing on your WordPress websites.

 5 Best WooCommerce Subscription Plugins